 Priyanka Chopra Jonas, Richard Madden to star in Amazon series 'Citadel'

-Priyanka Chopra Jonas is set to star opposite British actor Richard Madden in Amazon Studios' upcoming thriller series "Citadel" .
+Priyanka Chopra Jonas is set to star opposite "Game of Thrones" actor Richard Madden in Amazon Studios' upcoming thriller series "Citadel" .
 The studio plans to start a multi-series franchise with "Citadel" and local productions will be simultaneously made in Italy and India.

-It has announced another production in Mexico.
+The Italian series will be co-produced with Amazon Studios and Cattleya (Gomorrah), part of ITV Studios, and the Indian series will be developed by "The Family Man" fame Raj Nidimoru and Krishna DK and produced with Amazon Studios.
+Priyanka, 37, and Richard, 33, will headline the US version which is being called the "mothership" of the project, Deadline reported.

 The show is expected to start production soon.
 Priyanka, who started her Hollywood career with ABC series "Quantico" , has featured in films such as "Baywatch" and "Isn't It Romantic" .
 She will next be seen in Netflix's "We Can Be Heroes" and "The White Tiger" adaptation, opposite Rajkummar Rao.